Studying at Helsinki Rescue School

 Action, practicality and team spirit

-The Rescue School is a small, community-oriented institution where instructors and students work closely together, and there are good opportunities to accommodate individual needs.
+Helsinki Rescue School is a small, community-oriented institution where instructors and students work closely together, and there are good opportunities to accommodate individual needs.
 The school also offers excellent opportunities for self-directed training and physical activity.
 It is equipped with a well-furnished gym for exercise, as well as rescue equipment for independent practice outside school hours.

 Become a Rescuer